 - Supporting you every step of the way

 If you have any questions about our products, then please email us at firstname.lastname@example.org or call our Free International Helpline 0044 208 901 6477.

 Research on the many benefits of bovine colostrum is very plentiful, with over 2500 scientific articles from the most prestigious medical and scientific journals in the world available on the National Library of Medicine website alone.

 Dosage instructions: Take one capsule the first day, two the second, and so on, adding one each day until you reach eight a day.
 Then take eight a day for a week, and then drop down to four a day which is the normal maintenance dose.
 Each dose should be taken with a large glass of tepid water on an empty stomach.
 Immunecare Colostrum comes in bottles of 120 vegetarian capsules, which is a normal month’s supply.
 We use only 100% pure colostrum from New Zealand and Australia, from pasture fed and free ranging cows.
-We source higher strength colostrum, with an IgG content of 22%.
-Most colostrums are around 15% IgG.
+We source higher strength colostrum, with an IgG content of at least 30%.
+Most colostrums are around 10-15% IgG.
 Our pure Colostrum is guaranteed hormone, pesticide and antibiotic free, and we only source ethically collected supplies where the calf is not deprived or harmed in any way.
 Both New Zealand and Australia are recognised as being BSE free countries by the WHO.
 Contraindications Although Immunecare Colostrum may be taken by those suffering from lactose intolerance with no ill effects, we do not recommend that you takecolostrum if you suffer from a clinically diagnosed dairy allergy.
 120 Vegetarian Capsules (480mg Pure Colostrum).